Skip to footer content

 Types of Dependency Injection

-• Constructor injection: Registered services are provided to a class through its constructor, which is the most common and recommended form of DI.
+• Constructor Injection: Registered services are provided to a class through its constructor, which is the most common and recommended form of DI.

-• Property injection: Singleton services or services with a scoped lifetime can be assigned to class properties.
+• Property Injection: Singleton services or services with a scoped lifetime can be assigned to class properties.
 However, this approach is less common and often considered inferior to constructor injection because it can introduce hidden dependencies.

 Understanding Lifetimes in Dependency Injection (DI): Scoped, Transient, and Singleton